MaryCodes01/MaryCodes01/README.md

 ____________________________________________________________________________________________________________________________________________________________________________________________________________________

-## I am an aspiring Full Stack Engineer, thriving on pushing boundaries to make dreams into reality.
+## I am an aspiring Software Engineer, thriving on pushing boundaries to make dreams into reality.
 Excited for the near future in hopes of making meaningful connections with like-minded individuals.

 ____________________________________________________________________________________________________________________________________________________________________________________________________________________
 What I am doing:

-- 🔭 Currently working on **learning Full Stack Development**
+- 🔭 Currently working on **learning Front-end Development**

 - 🌱 Learning **JavaScript**